derme302/gh-pages-derme302/content/posts/2011-10-18-a-day-in-the-life-of-my-minecraft-server.md

   * Using NO mods of any sort
   * All creations were made in 48 hours or less

-Other than Minecraft, it&#8217;s hard to imagine isn&#8217;t it?
-I&#8217;ve been working on my HTML5 scrolling shooter which should hopefully be done within the next couple days.
+Other than Minecraft, it's hard to imagine isn't it?
+I've been working on my HTML5 scrolling shooter which should hopefully be done within the next couple days.